In this guide:

 As diaper rash is a skin condition rather than a systemic illness, the presentation of symptoms comes down to the appearance of the rash itself and your child’s reaction to its presence.
 Basically, there are two ways to discover diaper rash:

-- Relatively minor cases may be spotted by parents during a diaper change before the rash is severe enough for baby to react; diaper rash has a bright red, tender, patchy appearance and may be seen on the diaper area of baby’s skin, inc
+- Relatively minor cases may be spotted by parents during a diaper change before the rash is severe enough for baby to react; diaper rash has a bright red, tender, patchy appearance and may be seen on the diaper area of baby’s skin, including buttocks, genitals, thighs, and surrounding skin.

 What are the Main Symptoms of Diaper Rash?